ppy/osu-wiki/wiki/Tournaments/CFC/3/en.md

 ## Organisation

-The Catch French Cup 3 is run by various community members by distributing the multitude of tasks into various fields of responsibility.
+The Catch French Cup 3 was run by various community members by distributing the multitude of tasks into various fields of responsibility.

 | Position | Member(s) |
 | :-- | :-- |